 - What makes NASCAR so unique

-No matter if you are a big fan of NASCAR, or if you have never watched a race in your life, this article will tell you everything you need to know so that you can understand what is going on and enjoy it even more than you already do.
+No matter if you are a big fan of NASCAR, or if you have never watched a race in your life, I will go through everything you need to know so that you can understand what is going on and enjoy watching the races – or enjoy it even more than you already do!

 The 6 Key Things To Know About NASCAR